Not Being There

 Through a series of misadventures, misunderstandings and just being in the right place at the right time, Chauncey winds up in the good graces of America’s wealthiest kingmakers.
 At the conclusion of the movie, it’s inferred they intend to run him for – and have him win – the Presidency of the United States.

 But in today’s working environment, particularly in a period of low unemployment and fierce competition among employers to hire the best candidates, the requirement for “being there” in the office is being reevaluated and relaxed by many companies.
-And there is now evidence that doing so may deliver significant benefit research is concluding that employees who work from home may be working harder, faster and producing better results than office-based staff.
+And there is now evidence that doing so may deliver significant benefits.
+Research is concluding that employees who work from home may be working harder, faster, and producing better results than office-based staff.

 Prithwiraj Choudhury, an associate professor at Harvard Business School, and fellow researchers compared the results of flexible work arrangements at the U.S. Patent and Trademark Office (USPTO).
 They found that the 600 employees with unconstrained “work from anywhere” arrangements were more productive than those following a “work-from-home” policy which offered flexibility in the employees’ work schedule – as long as they lived near the office and came to the office once a week.
 The program transitioned patent examiners to a work-from-anywhere policy over 24 months, shifting new examiners each month based on union-negotiated quotas.